amyodov/python-diago/README.md

 You can use this option if you want to generate a menu from the information stored in the specified file.
-Calling “`go`” without “`-f`” or “`--file`” option is equal to calling “`go -f ~/.gorc`”.
+Calling “`go`” without “`-f`” or “`--file`” option is equal to calling “`go -f ~/.diago/config`”.
 The structure of such files is described below, in the section “`MENU STRUCTURE`”.
 Do not forget that you may create aliases in your shell, for example (in bash):

-    alias goapache="go -f ~/.gorc-apacheconfig"
+    alias goapache="diago -f ~/.diago-apacheconfig"

 ## MENU STRUCTURE

-You likely will create at least one file describing the menu structure, “`~/.gorc`”.
+You likely will create at least one file describing the menu structure, “`~/.diago/config`”.
 This will be the default file used by diago.
 But you can create multiple files, and call “`go`” with option “`-f FILENAME`”, executing appropriate menus.
 The file with the menu structure contains the following distinct syntax